vmware/terraform-provider-avi/website/docs/d/avi_webapput.html.markdown

 data "avi_webapput" "foo_webapput" {
     uuid = "webapput-f9cf6b3e-a411-436f-95e2-2982ba2b217b"
     name = "foo"
+    cloud_ref = "/api/cloud/?tenant=admin&name=Default-Cloud"
   }
 ```

 ## Argument Reference

 * `name` - (Optional) Search WebappUT by name.
 * `uuid` - (Optional) Search WebappUT by uuid.
+* `cloud_ref` - (Optional) Search WebappUT by cloud_ref.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

+* `cloud_ref` - Cloud of the webapput object-level0.
+It is a reference to an object of type cloud.
+Field introduced in 30.2.2.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.5, 22.1.1.
-Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `default_first_int` - Default uint64 field.
 Field introduced in 30.1.2.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `default_second_int` - Default int64 field.
 Field introduced in 30.1.2.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `default_string` - Default string field.
 Field introduced in 30.1.2.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `default_third_int` - Default int32 field.
 Field introduced in 30.1.2.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `mandatory_test` - Optional message for nested f_mandatory test cases defined at level1.
 Field introduced in 21.1.5, 22.1.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `mandatory_tests` - Repeated message for nested f_mandatory test cases-level1.
 Field introduced in 21.1.5, 22.1.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `name` - Name of the webapput object-level0.
 Field introduced in 21.1.5, 22.1.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `sensitive_test` - Optional message for nested f_sensitive test cases defined at level1.
 Field introduced in 22.1.3.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `sensitive_tests` - Repeated message for nested f_sensitive test cases-level1.
 Field introduced in 22.1.3.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `skip_optional_check_tests` - Optional bool for nested skip_optional_check test cases-level1.
 Field introduced in 22.1.3.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `string_length_test` - Optional message for nested  max string length test cases.
 Field introduced in 21.1.5, 22.1.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `string_length_tests` - Repeated message for nested  max string length test cases.
 Field introduced in 21.1.5, 22.1.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `tenant_ref` - Tenant of the webapput object-level0.
 It is a reference to an object of type tenant.
 Field introduced in 21.1.5, 22.1.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `test_sensitive_string` - The string for sensitive (secret) field.
 Object-level0.
 Field introduced in 22.1.3.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `test_string` - The maximum string length.
 Field introduced in 21.1.5, 22.1.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `uuid` - Uuid of the webapput object-level0.
 Field introduced in 21.1.5, 22.1.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.